Crossroadsman/ServerAdmin/jenkins.md

 ```

 ### 6. Unlock Jenkins and Initial Web Setup ###

-In a web browser go to the server's host IP, port 8080 and review the Jenkins unlock instructions.
+- In a web browser go to the server's host IP, port 8080 and review the Jenkins
+  unlock instructions.

-Once unlocked, choose 'suggested' plugins, then wait as they are installed.
+- Once unlocked, choose 'suggested' plugins, then wait as they are installed.

-Create an admin username and password.
+- Create an admin username and password.

+- Once in the main dashboard:
+  - select `Manage Jenkins` from the left sidebar,
+  - then select `Manage Plugins`,
+  - `Available`

+- Use the search to find, then install, the following plugins:
+  - `ShiningPanda` (for Python support);
+  - `Xvfb` (for headless web browsing)

+- Tell Jenkins where to find Python 3
+   - Go to `Manage Jenkins`,
+   - `Global Tool Configuration`,
+   - `Python` -> `Python installations` -> `Add Python` (you can use
+     `which python3` on the server to find it).

+- Tell Jenkins where to find Xvfb
+   - Go to `Manage Jenkins`,
+   - `Global Tool Configuration`,
+   - `Xvfb installation` -> `Add Xvfb`
+   - enter `/usr/bin` as the installation directory.

 Footnotes